-Coronavirus Aid, Relief, and Economic Security ("CARES") Act and Federal Emergency Management Agency (FEMA) Funds: The CARES Act was signed into law on March 27, 2020, which authorized \$100 billion in funding to hospitals and other healthcare providers to be distributed through the Public Health and Social Services Emergency Fund ("Relief Funds").
+Coronavirus Aid, Relief, and Economic Security ("CARES") Act and Federal Emergency Management Agency ("FEMA") Funds: The CARES Act was signed into law on March 27, 2020, which authorized \$100 billion in funding to hospitals and other healthcare providers to be distributed through the Public Health and Social Services Emergency Fund ("Relief Funds").
 The CARES Act also includes financial relief through FEMA's Disaster Relief Fund.
 Payments from Relief Funds are intended to compensate healthcare providers for lost revenues and qualified expenses incurred in response to the COVID-19 pandemic and are not required to be repaid provided that the recipients attest to and comply with certain terms and conditions, including limitations on balance billing and not utilizing Relief Funds to reimburse expenses or losses that other sources are obligated to reimburse.

-Roswell Park received total FEMA Relief Funds under the CARES Act of approximately \$1,069 and \$5,273 as of March 31, 2024 and 2023, respectively.
-Additionally in 2024, Roswell Park received \$88 from FEMA related to repair costs incurred due to a blizzard, which was not funded through the CARES Act.
+Roswell Park received no FEMA Relief Funds under the CARES Act in 2025, while \$1,069 was received in 2024.
+Roswell Park received \$4 and \$88 from FEMA in 2025 and 2024, respectively, related to repair costs incurred due to blizzards.
+These payments were not funded through the CARES Act.
 All relief funding was recorded as other income within non-operating revenue in the consolidated statements of revenues, expenses, and changes in net position.

 Third-Party Advance Payment: In February 2024, Roswell Park was notified of a cybersecurity issue involving UnitedHealth Group's Change Healthcare, which impacted the Practice Plan's billing process.
 On March 9, 2024 the Centers for Medicare and Medicaid Services ("CMS") and Optum Health announced new opportunities for physicians impacted by the cyberattack to request advance payments to help with cash flow disruptions.
-Beginning in March 2024, the Practice Plan received advance funding of approximately \$6,076.
-The recoupment rate allows providers 120 days after receipt of the advances to pay back the funds in full before interest would begin to accrue.
+The Practice Plan received \$27,421 and \$6,076 in advance funding in 2025 and 2024, respectively.
+The full balance of \$33,497 is due to be repaid in 2026.